-In the middle of the fifteenth century, the idea of double majesty was described by Fortescue as a dominium politicum and regale.
+This proto-constitutional framework of dual authority continued for centuries as the setting of both dominium politicum and regale.
 But this regal and political dominion had no room for a sovereign.
 Instead there was "a notion of kingship balanced by a complex institution which was assumed to have a representative relationship with the people, or with some of them, at any rate."
 In Fortescue's work the identity of the non-regal partner remains shifting and ambiguous, "described variously as the people, the three estates, parliament, and the chief men of the realm."
 But the tradition of double majesty could never be set in stone.
 By the late fifteenth century, the weakness of the commons and endemic disunity among the great magnates combined with the growing wealth of the kingdom as a whole to present the new Tudor dynasty with an opportunity to establish kingship on a new footing.
 Before long, Henry VIII's imperial conception of kingship all but eclipsed the idea of double majesty.
-[60] The theoretical question of sovereignty never came up, however, simply "because prince and people were at one on the major political questions until near the end of Elizabeth's reign."
+The theoretical question of sovereignty never came up, however, simply "because prince and people were at one on the major political questions until near the end of Elizabeth's reign."
 By the time the Tudor revolution had run its course, the idea of double majesty had been transformed: the medieval polarity between prince and people was replaced with a new emphasis on the inseparable duality of prince and law.
 [61] Despite its novelty, the royal supremacy asserted by the Tudor monarchs continued to draw upon the long-established medieval tradition that regarded the spiritual and temporal realms as radically separate.